train station paris to london

 Travelling from Paris to London requires passengers to go through Eurostar’s customs and security screening at Paris Gare du Nord because the United Kingdom is not a Schengen zone country.

-Each train departure time queues lines for customs and security screening (starting about 2 hours before departure).
+Each train departure time queues dedicated lines for Eurostar customs Paris to London for security screening (Paris to London train customs starts about 2 hours before departure).
 I found this process to be a bit frantic.
 But don’t panic, as long as you are in the queue for your scheduled train, you’ll make it through the process in time.

-Once you pass through security and customs, you’ll be in the Eurostar departure lounge where passengers wait for the train gates to open, usually about 20 minutes before departure.
+Once you pass through Eurostar Passport Control Paris to London, you’ll be in the Eurostar departure lounge where passengers wait for the train gates to open, usually about 20 minutes before departure.

 Just like what you’d expect to find at an airport, there are duty-free shops, restaurants, and free Wi-Fi.
 I went straight from customs and security to my gate due to my just-in-time arrival at Paris Gare du Nord.